MySQL / MariaDB Monitor

 MySQL Specific Settings

-- Connection String (DSN): A full URL connection string combining the necessary
+- Connection String (DSN): A full URL connection string combining the necessary parameters in the standard

 Fallback Individual Settings

-- Hostname: The IP address or domain name of the mysql server. (e.g.
+- Hostname: The IP address or domain name of the MySQL server (e.g.,

 localhost). - Port: The connection port the server exposes (standard is